LingDong-/galiano-lidar-render/README.md

 # galiano-lidar-render

-Semi-realistic rendering of LiDAR data from https://lidar.gov.bc.ca/ of Galiano Island, BC, Canada.
+Semi-realistic rendering of LiDAR data from https://lidar.gov.bc.ca/ of the entire Galiano Island, BC, Canada.
 The project is done in 2 days at [Gradient Retreat](https://www.gradientretreat.com/) on the island in July 2024.

 Data processing is done in C and python, and rendering is done with openFrameworks.
 The conversion of the coordinate system to lat/long and cartesian was by Erik Strand (https://github.com/erikstrand/galiano).